- Indexed using Web of Science, Clarivate Analytics: Science Citation Index Expanded (SCIE), SCOPUS, and EBSCO.

 Manuscripts should not normally exceed 6,000 words.
 The main body of the paper is to be preceded by an abstract of less than 150 words, as well as a list of 4 to 8 keywords.

 Following a preliminary triage to eliminate submissions unsuitable for Journal of Low Frequency Noise, Vibration and Active Control all papers are sent out for review.
 The covering letter is important.
 To help the Editor in his preliminary evaluation, please indicate why you think the paper suitable for publication.
 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
-Journal of Low Frequency Noise, Vibration and Active Control utilizes a single-blind peer review process in which the reviewer’s name and information is withheld from the author.
+Journal of Low Frequency Noise, Vibration and Active Control utilizes a single-anonymize peer review process in which the reviewer’s name and information is withheld from the author.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the author and recommendations to Editor in Chief who then makes the final decision.
 Journal of Low Frequency Noise, Vibration and Active Control is committed to delivering high quality, fast peer-review for your paper, and as such has partnered with Publons.
 Publons is a third party service that seeks to track, verify and give credit for peer review.
 Reviewers for [Journal] can opt in to Publons in order to claim their reviews or have them automatically verified and added to their reviewer profile.
 Reviewers claiming credit for their review will be associated with the relevant journal, but the article name, reviewer’s decision and the content of their review is not published on the site.
 For more information visit the Publons website.

 The Editor or members of the Editorial Board may occasionally submit their own manuscripts for possible publication in the journal.
 In these cases, the peer review process will be managed by alternative members of the Board and the submitting Editor/Board member will have no involvement in the decision-making process.